 Who We Are

-Family Story is run by Nicole Rodgers and Mia Birdsong with the support of an Advisory Board of creative, innovative luminaries from multiple sectors.
+Family Story is run by Executive Director Nicole Rodgers and Program Manager Rebekah Spicuglia, with the support of an Advisory Board of creative, innovative luminaries from multiple sectors.

 Nicole is a Boston-born, DC-based, senior-level strategist with broad expertise in communications, branding, and research in the public interest.
 Rodgers is the founder and editor-in-chief of Role Reboot, an online magazine launched in 2011 dedicated to storytelling and social critique from a new generation of Americans rethinking “traditional” family, breaking through stereotypes, and bucking expectations about gender roles, which reaches approximately 250,000 visitors each month.
 It’s guided by the idea that social change begins with story telling.